I Ching Oracle Result: Transformation from Hexagram 39 with Changing Lines 1, 2, 3, 4, 5 to Hexagram 54

 Original Chinese:

-(Wǎng jiǎn lái lián.)
+(Wǎng jiǎn, lái lián.)

 English Translation:

-“Going brings obstruction, but returning brings connection.”
+"Going forward brings impediment.
+Returning brings connection."

 Line 5 Changing